 When you press the power button, your iMac won’t turn on.
 Your iMac has a black screen.
 What to do now?
 Don’t worry!
 We’ll run through various checks, tips and tactics to get your iMac back to work again.

-If your iMac has a serious hardware problem, you may need professional help.
-We will discuss your repair options and the costs of repairs.
-In the last two sections, we will dive in iMac hardware repairs.
-We will show you how iMac repair professionals diagnose and fix iMac problems in the workshop.
+If your iMac is facing a severe hardware issue, seeking professional assistance might be necessary.
+We will thoroughly explore your repair choices and associated costs.
+In the subsequent sections, we will delve into iMac hardware repairs, providing insights into how skilled iMac repair professionals diagnose and resolve iMac problems in their workshops.

-This guide is written by Mac repair professionals who fix Mac computers every day.
+Rest assured, this guide is crafted by Mac repair experts who handle Mac computers on a daily basis.

 There are many potential reasons why your iMac won’t turn on.
 The method you use to fix them will depend on how unresponsive your iMac is.
 Completely unresponsive iMacs such as no power at all may be easily fixed.
 Slightly responsive iMacs with fan spin noise may have more complex issues related to the logic board.